AI & Agents

 Fast.io is an agentic workspace that acts as persistent memory for your agents.

 Most agents run in ephemeral terminals.
 Fast.io gives them a stable environment to store files and share their work with human collaborators.
 You can install the integration by running clawhub install dbalve/fast-io in your command line.
-Once connected, your OpenClaw agents get access to multiple Model Context Protocol (MCP) tools.
-This lets them read and manage files naturally.
+Once connected, your OpenClaw agents get access to 19 Model Context Protocol (MCP) tools covering storage, file sharing, RAG-powered search, audit logs, and approval workflows.
 If you build products for clients, your agent can even generate reports and execute an ownership transfer of the workspace directly to the client.

 Key strengths:

-• Free agent tier includes multiple storage and multiple monthly credits.
+- Free agent tier includes 50 GB storage and 5,000 monthly credits.

-• Native support for multiple MCP tools via Streamable HTTP and SSE.
+- Native support for 19 MCP tools via Streamable HTTP and SSE.

 Key limitations: